speleolinux/uisic/README.md

 Each language dictionary or glossary will need to have the entries ordered by the character ordering i.e.collation of the language code used.
 This is set by the `LC_COLLATE` variable.

-## This Projects Github Page(s)

-A TEST projects page(s) is at: <https://speleolinux.github.io/uisic/>.
-This is just to test how in the future it could be auto generated from the data in this repo.
-There is a `gh-pages` branch for this.

 ## External Resources